What are the Hand-Tied Bundles?

 The picture above shows you a hand tied weft and a machine tied weft.

 Hand-tied weft：Much thinner, larger and lighter than typical weft.
 This "thinnest" lets the hair lay flatter against your head, giving a more natural look.
 The hand tied is smaller along the seam line and therefore makes for a more petite, flatter fit on the head.
 Each weft is made by hand, small strands at a time.
 One row can be stacked up to six wefts for maximum volume.
-These cannot be cut and must be folded only.
-The wefts are much more delicate for at home care, however tend to be much thinner and easier.
+These can not be cut and must be folded only.
+The wefts are much more delicate for home care, but tend to be much thinner and easier.

-Both extensions are so customizable, easy to hide, no gapping, and never looks"stringy looking for the most natural result.
+Both extensions are so customizable, easy to hide, no gapping, and never look"stringy looking for the most natural result.

 Just pick what’s right for you！